Sri Vyasaraja pratishtha Hanuman

 Konerirayan of Tamilnadu

-On seeing that a mandaleswar had become the empire, many mandaleswars who were loyal to the Vijayanagar Samrajya till then had declared independents and started to rule the territory of their own.
-Notable among them are Konerirayan and Mabali Vaanaatirayan in Tamilnadu region.
+On seeing that a mandaleswar had become an empire, many mandaleswars who were loyal to the Vijayanagar Samrajya till then had declared independence and started to rule the territory of their own.
+Notable among them are Konerirayan and Mabali Vaanaatirayan in the Tamilnadu region.

-Srirangam was under the rule of Konerirayan and he had done many contributions to this temple at Srirangam and also to temple at Tirupati.
+Srirangam was under the rule of Konerirayan and had made many contributions to this temple at Srirangam and the temple at Tirupati.
 Although he is a Shivate he had love for Vaishnavism also.

 Narasa Nayaka’s brother Kanthadai Ramanujar, a Bairahi saint was in Srirangam.
 He asked his brother Narasa Nayaka to intervene in the affairs that were under the control of Konerirayan.
 It was at his invitation to intervene in the administration of the temple, Narasa Nayaka, the karyakarta of the Emperor of Vijayanagar had invaded and won the territory of Konerirayan.